Snapchat/KeyDB-docs/docs/modules-intro.md

 # Module cleanup

 In most cases, there is no need for special cleanup.
-When a module is unloaded, Redis will automatically unregister commands and unsubscribe from notifications.
+When a module is unloaded, KeyDB will automatically unregister commands and unsubscribe from notifications.
 However in the case where a module contains some persistent memory or configuration, a module may include an optional `RedisModule_OnUnload`